Does Your Cable Bill Affect Your Credit Score?

 Alternative Ways to Build Credit

-If you’re credit invisible, meaning you’ve never had credit, or you want to take steps to mature your credit profile, here are a few other strategies to build credit.
+If you’ve never had credit or you want to take steps to positively impact your credit profile, here are a few other strategies to build credit.

 • Get a secured credit card.
 A secured card can offer a small credit line to new credit users.
-It requires a small deposit, which the card issuer mirrors for your credit limit.
+It requires a deposit, which the card issuer typically sets as your credit limit.
 As you use your card up to this limit and repay it, the issuer reports your payment activity to the bureaus.

 • Get a retail card.
 Store-branded credit cards, such those from department stores, gas stations, or retail brands, can be easier to get than traditional credit cards.
 However, they usually have lower credit lines.